Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the post-completion procedures that follow completion of a property transaction.
-Focus your revision on:
+For SQE1, you are required to understand the post-completion procedures that follow completion of a property transaction, with a focus on the following syllabus points:

 - the legal requirements and deadlines for payment of Stamp Duty Land Tax (SDLT) or Land Transaction Tax (LTT)